dinesh-it/Expenses/README.md

 * This is a simple test app which I developed to learn nodejs and mongodb.

 * If any one interested can give me some feedback to improve this.

+= To Run this app =

+* Clone this app to your local machine

+* cd to the project
+ cd Expenses

+* Install dependencies
+ npm install

+* To run this app use node command node app

+= To use this app you need to install =

+* Install node.js
+* Install mongodb